Interesting Facts About Rolex and its Brand History

-They may be the most famous watchmakers in the world, but the Swiss colossus that is Rolex is notoriously secretive about the goings-on behind its walls.
+They may be the most famous watchmakers in the world.
+However, the Swiss colossus that is Rolex is notoriously secretive about the goings-on behind its walls.
 Even the most basic information remains a jealously guarded secret; no one outside the company, for example, even knows exactly how many watches they produce each year.

-Their insistence on keeping every detail of their operation a mystery only deepens the enigma surrounding the brand, and leads to a healthy fund of rumors and wild stories.
+Their insistence on keeping every detail of their operation a mystery only deepens the enigma surrounding the brand.
+Of course, this leads to a healthy fund of rumors and wild stories.

-But while the inscrutable horologists remain tightlipped about the outlandish tales dreamt up on internet forum gossip, there are a number of facts that have been backed up by stone-cold evidence.
+Its true, that the inscrutable horologists remain tightlipped about the outlandish tales dreamt up on internet forum gossip.
+But there are a number of facts that have been backed up by stone-cold evidence.

-Here, we look at six of them and explore some of the lesser-known particulars that every Rolex fan should know.
+Here, we look at six facts about Rolex and explore some of the lesser-known particulars that every Rolex fan should know.
+For a more in-depth look, you can refer to Rolex and its Rich History and Timeline.

 Born in England